ericyang91/Python_Analysis_of_Financial_and_Election_Data/README.md

    - List the candidate names in each of these counties.
    - How many votes did each candidate receive in each of the counties?
    - What percentage of the votes did each candidate receive in each of the counties?
+   - Who is the winner of the election?

 ## Functions Used